Preloader

 10. Choose In-Call Analytics for your Voice Support:

 It is better to prevent a customer from leaving than to analyze later why they left.
 While we have call barging and call whispers to assist agents, in-call analytics can go a little further.
 It will identify the customer's emotions and language, looking for certain keywords.
 These keywords are predefined, to identify if the customer is dissatisfied.
 Whenever a conversation is going wrong, in-call analytics will notify your managers about it in real-time.
 From the dashboard, the manager will have the option to barge or whisper in the call to improve the situation and retain the customer.
-Research from Harvard Business Review states, that acquiring a new customer is anywhere from 5 to 25 times more expensive than retaining an existing one!.

 Conclusion